 Computer vision is widely used not only for medical diagnosis but also for medical skill training.
 At present, surgeons do not depend only on the traditional manner of acquiring skills through actual practice in the operation theatre.
 Instead, simulation-based surgical platforms have emerged as an effective medium for training and assessing surgical skills.

-With surgical simulation, trainees get the opportunity of working on their surgical skills before entering the operation theatre.
+With surgical simulation, trainees get the opportunity to work on their surgical skills before entering the operation theatre.
 It allows them to gain detailed feedback and assessment of their performance, allowing them to better understand patient care and safety before actually operating on them.

 Computer Vision can also be used to assess the quality of the surgery by measuring the level of activity, detecting hectic movement, and analyzing time spent by people in specific areas (regions of interest).